 3. Securing business partners, or finding new ones

-A few months from now, the entrepreneurial landscape will have changed completely.
+The entrepreneurial landscape will have changed completely as a result of the pandemic.
 There will be mergers, acquisitions and strategic alliances as entrepreneurs strive to keep their businesses afloat.
 To ensure transparent communication and bring deals to the closing table, entrepreneurs will need to provide accurate numbers to current or future business partners.